dustinpfister/blog_posts/_posts/canvas-example-game-mr-sun.md

     return Math.sqrt(Math.pow(x1 - x2, 2) + Math.pow(y1 - y2, 2));
 };
 ```

+For this canvas example I have my get canvas relative method that I want to help with getting a canvas relative position when it comes to working with pointer events.
+In addition I also have the distance formula, which is yet another usual suspect when it comes to these kinds of custom cut utility modules that I make for these examples.

 ## 2 - The game module for Mr Sun